Zuzu-Typ/PyGLM/README.md

 or were deemed to be of too low priority \(like glm::detail::**tvec1**\)\.
 If you encounter any issues or want to request a feature, please create an issue on the [issue tracker](https://github.com/Zuzu-Typ/PyGLM/issues)\.

-It is between 2 and 10 times as fast as numpy

 ## Tiny Documentation
 ### Why PyGLM?
 Besides the obvious \- being compatible with **GLM** \- PyGLM offers a variety of features for **vector** and **matrix manipulation**\.